-1. Include and enforce respect for LGBT persons' rights in Guyana when deciding if Guyana is to remain a beneficiary under the American Generalized System of Preferences.693
+1. Include and enforce respect for LGBT persons' rights in Guyana when deciding whether Guyana is to remain a beneficiary under the American Generalized System of Preferences.699

-TO THE PRIVATE SECTOR
+V. TO THE PRIVATE SECTOR

 To the Private Sector Commission and Private Sector Companies in Guyana: